Balladebits/Balladebits/README.md

 - Metroid (1 to 5) (little Knowledge of Metroid Prime)
 - Mother/Earthbound
 - SkullGirls
-- Sonic (Borderline Dislike)
+- Sonic

 Games/Fandoms i Dislike/Hate:
-- Cookie Run Ovenbreak/Kingdom (Thanks,i hate the fandom,even if i play the games)
+- Cookie Run Ovenbreak/Kingdom (One of the worst fandoms)
-- Kpop
+- KPop
 - JoJo's
 - CountryHumans/CountryBalls (Dark memories of the Fandom arise)
 - DSMP
 - Okegom (I'm Tired of the Spanish Fandom)